Fuglede30/handrehabilitation_game/README.md

 The entire game is in Danish.

 The game makes use of 5 4x6 Lego plates that gives the input to the game. the game cannot run without detecting 5 of these types of plates through a camera connected to the pc

+For reproduceability the following kaggle data set were used to train https://www.kaggle.com/datasets/ronanpickell/b100-lego-detection-dataset and https://www.kaggle.com/datasets/dreamfactor/biggest-lego-dataset-600-parts